Captain James Riley – Stranded and Enslaved

 Location: Sahara desert

-The 18th and 19th centuries saw any country with a sea faring ship trading goods with the rest of the world, and every year tens of thousands of vessels took to the oceans to travel to far and exotic lands to bring back their goods and make the ships owners rich.
+The 18th and 19th centuries saw any country with a sea-faring ship trading goods with the rest of the world, and every year tens of thousands of vessels took to the oceans to travel to far and exotic lands to bring back their goods and make the ship’s owners rich.

-They landed on the coast of the Sahara desert to make some repairs, but while there an Arab tribesmen appeared holding a spear, and helped himself to some of their supplies.
+They landed on the coast of the Sahara desert to make some repairs, but while there an Arab tribesman appeared holding a spear and helped himself to some of their supplies.
 He soon left and came back with another two men who were also armed.
 Riley knew what was coming and moved towards the Arabs to talk while his men made it safely back to the boat.

 He arranged to pay for his life and another crew member came back ashore with the money, however as soon as he was close Riley made a run for the launch boat and safely made it back to the ship, abandoning the crew member who was quickly killed by the Arabs.

 Riley and his men then started to head south along the coast in their badly damaged ship looking for somewhere safe to make repairs.
 They sailed for about 200 miles before stopping at a beach surrounded by tall cliffs.
-There weren’t any materials to make the necessary repairs and the crew had no choice but to walk inland in hope of finding a friendly tribe.
+There weren’t any materials to make the necessary repairs and the crew had no choice but to walk inland in the hope of finding a friendly tribe.

 After walking for a few days in up to 50 °C heat during the day, and freezing temperatures at night, Riley and his men finally accepted they were going to die.
 After running out of both food and water they decided to offer themselves as slaves to the first tribe they found in a desperate attempt to get water.

 Soon enough a large tribe came over the horizon and saw the men, who at first caused arguments amongst the Arabs as they were fighting over who got the most slaves.
-Riley and his men were split up and taken away in small groups, but Riley was being taken by a man named Sidi Hamet and his brother.
+Riley and his men were split up and taken away in small groups, but Riley was taken by a man named Sidi Hamet and his brother.

 The walk to the city was several hundred miles through the desert, and Riley and his men were subjected to beatings and starvation, with some of the men losing up to half their body weight.
 Things got so bad at points that when the water started to run low, the men were forced to drink camel urine.